Legacy-LuaSTG-Engine/Bundle-After-Ex-Plus/document/framework/en_us/Game loop update order.md

             end
         end
     end
-    -- 第二步
     for _, result in ipairs(results) do
-        -- 执行属于第一个碰撞组的游戏对象的 colli 回调函数
-        result[1]:colli(result[2])
+        -- Call the colli callback function for the GameObject that belongs to the first group. result[1]:colli(result[2])
     end
     ```
-6. 出界检测（伪代码）：
+6. Check world boundary (pseudo-code):
     ```lua
-    -- 第一步
+    -- Step 1
     local results = {}
     for object in lstg.ObjList() do
-        -- 判断游戏对象中心位置是否离开世界边界
         if not isInWorldBoundary(object) then
             table.insert(results, object)
         end
     end
-    -- 第二步
+    -- Step 2
-    for _, object in ipairs(results) do
+    for _ object in ipairs(results) do
-        -- “删除”游戏对象
+        -- mark as deleted
         lstg.Del(object)
     end
     ```